svenfuchs/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--To resolve this situation, you can run `git svn rebase`, which pulls down any changes on the server that you don’t have yet and rebases any work you have on top of what is on the server:-->

 Um diese Situation zu lösen, kannst Du `git svn rebase` laufen lassen.
-Das zieht alle Änderungen vom Server, die Dir noch fehlen und führt ein rebase Deiner lokalen Kopie durch (auf Basis dessen, was auf dem Server vorhanden ist).
+Das bezieht alle Änderungen vom Server, die Dir noch fehlen und führt ein Rebase Deiner lokalen Kopie durch (auf Basis dessen, was auf dem Server vorhanden ist).

 	$ git svn rebase
 	       M      README.txt